 - 1 Parmesan cheese rind cube (optional)

 - Fresh herbs such as finely chopped parsley or basil leaves

 - Red pepper flakes (optional)

 - Dice the onion, carrots and celery into tiny cubes to make a soffritto.
 Saute them in olive oil in a pot over medium heat with the bay leaves and a pinch of salt

-- After a few minutes when they're starting to soften, add the chopped garlic and mix together.
+- After a few minutes when the veggies are tender, add the garlic and stir together.
 Then add 3 tablespoons of concentrated tomato paste and saute for 3-5 minutes to fry the sauce down.
 If required, add a dash of olive oil to help it saute

-- When the vegetables are cooked, remove a cup of the mixture from the pot and reserve it on the side for now
+- When the vegetables are cooked, remove a cup of the broth from the pot and leave it on the side to cool down

-- Add the pasta, a pinch of salt and cook with the lid on (note you can add an extra cup of water at this time if the sauce has reduced too much or is too thick)
+- Add the pasta a pinch of salt and cook with the lid on (note you can add an extra cup of water at this time if the sauce has reduced too much or liquid is too thick)